TAX EFFICIENT INVESTMENT STRATEGIES

 2. CAPITAL GAINS INCOME

 This type of income usually comes from the sale of stocks, bonds, mutual funds, index funds, ETFs and other types of investments.
 The tax rate you pay on this type of income is determined by how long you hold the asset.
-Investment income held for more than one year is taxed based on long-term capital gains rates, and for investments held for one year or less, short-term capital gains rates apply.
+Investments held for more than one year are taxed based on long-term capital gains rates, and for investments held for one year or less, short-term capital gains rates apply.

 3. DIVIDEND INCOME